 Spiritual Reflection is Practiced by the World’s Greatest Leaders

-Reflection is an ancient spiritual, cultural, and political practice that the greatest leaders in our world have cherished and practiced throughout the ages.
+Reflection is an ancient spiritual, cultural, and political practice.
+The greatest leaders in our world have cherished and practiced it throughout the ages.
 Let’s bring it back today.
 It begins with each of us having the courage to be our higher, reflective self.
 Before you speak, consider your power to heal or destroy through your thoughts.
 Consider reflecting through the lens of kindness, compassion, and mindfulness before you unleash your words into our wounded world.